micahasowata/akara/README.md

-# akara
+# thrum

-name inspiration: popular Nigerian snack

-what is it?
+verb: to make a continuous rhythmic humming sound.

-it is a static site generator that aims to be fast and provide excellent user experience
+this is a static site generator focus on simplicity, speed and exceptional user experience

+inspiration for the name:
+the incredible speed of hummingbirds wings.